 You May Need

-I use these Monkfruit Packets.
+I use these Monk fruit Packets.
 I love the way it sweetens with no aftertaste!
 Swerve can also be used.
 AND…. rubber spatulas make the folding in process a breeze!
-I love the pretty colors of this set.
+I love how strong these are as they have a piece of stainless steel in the middle of the food grade silicone.
+Nothing worse than a cheap spatula that bends and drops a tasty creation.

 Low Carb Waffles Recipe